Council of Europe to sanction Turkey for imprisoned activist - ExBulletin

 Mammadov was then released from prison in August 2018 and the case was ultimately closed.

-The procedure was created in 2010 to ensure full compliance with decisions of the ECHR, which are legally binding on member states and not consultative.
+The procedure was created in 2010 to ensure full compliance with the decisions of the ECHR, which are legally binding on Council of Europe member states and not consultative.

-Turkey, a member of the Council of Europe since 1950, is like all member states bound to respect the European Convention on Human Rights, which the ECHR supervises.

 The decision of the committee of ministers, which required a two-thirds majority, puts Turkey on notice that its refusal to release Kavala will be referred to the ECHR.

+Turkey has a response deadline of January 19, after which the committee will refer the case to the ECHR at its next meeting on February 2.

-The ECHR will then decide whether Turkey’s non-application of its decision constitutes a further violation of the Convention on Rights.
+The ECHR will then decide whether Turkey’s non-application of its 2019 decision constitutes a further violation.

+“This decision is a powerful tool that must be used by all relevant actors to increase the pressure on Turkey to end its problematic human rights practices,” said Ayse Bingol Demir, co-director of the project. support for disputes in Turkey.

-The statute of the COE allows the suspension of the voting rights of a member state in the committee of ministers, even expulsion as a final sanction.
-However, the process is still far from reaching this stage and the mechanism exists to resolve such disputes.
+The statute of the COE allows the suspension of the voting rights of a member state, or even its expulsion as a final sanction.
+However, the process is still far from reaching this stage.

 Kavala’s incarceration has become one of Turkey’s most iconic cases under Erdogan, who has dominated the country for the past two decades but is now in the throes of a severe economic crisis.